Skip to main content

 PK-TX Grill and Smoker

-The 300-square-inches of rectangular cooking area can fit about ten burger patties at a time, and the grill folds down to make it easy to store and wheel to tailgating events.
-The grill’s four vents promoted air flow suitable for direct or indirect heat cooking methods, and the grill grate hinged in half to allow plenty of access to the coals underneath.
+The 300 square inches of cooking area can fit about 10 burger patties at a time.
+Its grill folds down to make it easy to store and wheel to tailgating events.
+The grill’s four vents promote air flow suitable for direct or indirect heat cooking methods.
+The grill grate hinges in half to allow plenty of access to the coals underneath.

 Pros